Cherreads

 Yes, said Genghis Khan.

 The hills rose ahead.
 The smoke climbed into the pale blue sky.
-Will's new skill sat quietly in the back of his awareness, the coyote teeth knocked softly against his hip with every step, and momentum built in his chest.
+Will's new skill sat quietly in the back of his awareness.
+The coyote teeth knocked softly against his hip with every step.
+Momentum built in his chest.

 Then the scream cut through it.

 A woman's voice.
-Distant — half a mile, maybe less, somewhere in the green tangle of the hills ahead.
-High and sharp, and then cut off in a way that was worse than if it had continued.
+Distant, half a mile, maybe less, somewhere in the green tangle of the hills ahead.
+High and sharp.
+It cut off in a way that was worse than if it had continued.

 Will stopped walking.

-Khan said nothing.
-Not a tactical assessment.
-Not a warning about terrain or threat level or the smoke that was still the more strategically significant objective.
-Just the absolute, deliberate silence of a man who had spent eight centuries making decisions about the value of individual lives and had reached a settled answer.
+Khan offered no tactical assessment or warning about the smoke.
+The warlord maintained the deliberate silence of a man who had spent eight centuries making decisions about the value of individual lives and had reached a settled answer.

 Will looked at the hills.
-Looked at the smoke, further north.
+He looked at the smoke, further north.
 Two directions.
 One choice.

 He broke into a dead sprint toward the scream, his fractured rib grinding like broken glass inside his chest with every single step.